harryhanYuhao/harryhanYuhao/idea/cs.md

 For line breaks within prose, the formatter shall break the line at the same position as the pdf.

+### Rust raw mode library

+There are severl existing rust raw mode library, but they seems to be incompetent.

 ## Long Term Ambition

 ### Math library